-The Goodrich Gallery enriches our church with a new art exhibit each month featuring the work of gifted local artists.
+The Goodrich Gallery enriches our church with exhibits featuring the work of gifted local artists.

 One of the best known and most beloved Stewpot programs, the Art Program is a community outreach program serving the homeless and at-risk populations of Dallas.
 It is open to people looking for an environment to express and create through the medium of art.
 Classes are held daily on Tuesday morning, Wednesday morning and afternoon, and Thursday morning and afternoon.
 Exhibitions of work are held throughout the year.